AI Credit Scoring: The Future of Credit Risk Assessment

 Artificial intelligence plays a transformative role in credit scoring.
 Traditional credit scoring models often fail to account for the complexity and variability of individual financial behaviors.
 AI, on the other hand, can process vast amounts of data, identify patterns, and make predictions with a high degree of accuracy.
 This allows for a more personalized and fair assessment of creditworthiness.
 AI credit scoring also has the potential to extend credit opportunities to underserved populations, such as those with thin credit files or those who are new to credit, by considering alternative data in the scoring process.

-How AI-based Credit Scoring with Datrics is Different from Traditional Models
+How AI-based Credit Scoring is Different from Traditional Models

 Moreover, the traditional scorecards have a limited lifetime because the key attributes commonly vary throughout time, so-called population drift.
 This might be explained by changing economic conditions or new credit strategies (new target audience, new credit products, etc.) In this case, the financial institution risks losing the precision of the credit default estimation resulting in financial loss.